 Do all plants have flowers?

 No, plants do not all have flowers.
 For example, the mosses and ferns pictured here are both types of plants.
 However, they never produce flowers.
 They don't produce seeds, either.
-They do, however, make tiny spores to reproduce.
+They do make tiny spores to reproduce.

 Plant Reproduction and Life Cycle

-- The gametophyte produces the gametes, or sperm and egg, by mitosis.
-Remember, gametes are haploid, having one set of chromosomes.
+The gametophyte produces the gametes, or sperm and egg, by mitosis.
+Remember, gametes are haploid.

-- The haploid spores go through mitosis, developing into the haploid gametophyte.
+The haploid spores go through mitosis, developing into the gametophyte.

 In ferns, the sporophyte is dominant and produces spores that germinate into a heart-shaped gametophyte.